Melissa Hoskins

-Melissa Hoskins (born 24 February 1991) is an Australian former track and road racing cyclist.
-She topped the general classification in the 2012 Tour of Chongming Island.
+Melissa Hoskins (24 February 1991 – 31 December 2023) was an Australian track and road racing cyclist, who topped the general classification in the 2012 Tour of Chongming Island.
 She was a member of the Australian track cycling team pursuit team that finished in fourth place at the 2012 Summer Olympics.
 Hoskins announced her retirement from professional cycling on 2 May 2017.

+On 31 December 2023, Hoskins and her husband, fellow cyclist Rohan Dennis, had been in an argument regarding kitchen renovations in their home.
+Dennis left the house in the family vehicle in an attempt to de-escalate the situation, but Hoskins followed him out and grabbed the handle of the car in an attempt to prevent him from leaving.
+Dennis was either unaware of his wife holding on to the door, or with "reckless disregard" elected to drive off anyway, and Hoskins was pulled under the wheels of the vehicle.
+She was rushed to the hospital, but succumbed to her injuries.

-Personal
+Personal life

-Hoskins was born on 24 February 1991 in Kalamunda, Western Australia.
+Hoskins was born on 24 February 1991 in Kalamunda, a suburb of Perth, Western Australia.
 She attended Walliston Primary School before going to high school at Carmel Adventist College in Western Australia.
-She then went to Murdoch University Western Australia where she pursued a Bachelor of Sports Science.
-In February 2018 she married cyclist Rohan Dennis.
-She gave birth to a son at the end of that year.
-The family split their time between Girona, La Massana and Adelaide.
+She then went to Murdoch University, where she pursued a Bachelor of Sports Science.

+In February 2018, she married cyclist Rohan Dennis, and gave birth to a son at the end of that year.
+The family split their time between Girona, La Massana, and Adelaide.
+They subsequently had another child.